 Tips and Expert Advice

 Working with 3 times the square root of 3 and other irrational numbers can be challenging, but with the right approach, it becomes manageable.
-Here are some practical tips and expert advice to help you navigate these calculations:
+Here are some practical tips and expert advice to help you handle these calculations:

 Seventh, seek out additional resources and learning materials.
 There are many excellent books, articles, and online resources that can help you to deepen your understanding of irrational numbers and their applications.
 Consider taking a course in mathematics or computer science to further develop your skills.